 RA patients will be recruited from within the clinical settings of each rheumatologist participating in the study.
-Approximately 243 patients diagnosed with RA that meet the inclusion and exclusion criteria will be enrolled at approximately 26 sites in China, South Korea and Taiwan.
+Approximately 100 patients diagnosed with RA that meet the inclusion and exclusion criteria will be enrolled at up to 7 sites in Taiwan.

 To assess health and disability outcomes, the HAQ DI will be assessed at baseline, Week 12 and Week 24 after treatment initiation with adalimumab.
-In addition, other PROs of work activity and well-being, including the WPAI, EQ-5D-3L, and SF-36, will also be assessed.
+In addition, other PROs of work activity and well-being, including the WPAI, EQ-5D-3L, and SF-36, will also be collected.
+All above instruments have been validated for the Chinese version.

-The patients identified by the recruiting investigators (specialty dependent on country/region; e.g. rheumatologist, internists, general practitioners, etc.) based on the study selection criteria will complete a set of patient questionnaires on QoL, functioning, work productivity, treatment satisfaction, impression of change and HCRU.
+The patients identified by the recruiting investigators based on the study selection criteria will complete a set of patient questionnaires on QoL, functioning, work productivity, treatment satisfaction, impression of change and HCRU.
 Data will be captured at baseline (D0), Week 12 and Week 24.

 The HCRU will also be collected.
-This includes surgical procedures, hospitalizations, bed days in hospital, physician consultations etc. Costs will be assigned based on the HCRU using standardized costs for each participating countries.
+This includes surgical procedures, hospitalizations, bed days in hospital, physician consultations etc. Costs will be assigned based on the HCRU using standardized costs for each participating centers.